BethanyyF/realestate-project/README.md

-#Real Estate Project
+# Real Estate Project
-Author: Bethany Fitton
+* Author: Bethany Fitton
-Built with help from <https://codingstatus.com/how-to-install-express-application-using-express-generator-tool/> and <https://codingstatus.com/how-to-display-data-from-mysql-database-table-in-node-js/>
+* Notes: Built with help from <https://codingstatus.com/how-to-install-express-application-using-express-generator-tool/> and <https://codingstatus.com/how-to-display-data-from-mysql-database-table-in-node-js/>

-##Setup notes
+## Setup notes

 1. Install NPM (if not already installed)
 2. Install Node JS (if not already installed)